ReachDelta4/Salsey-AI-Webapp-v1/README.md

 ## Technology Stack

-This section provides an overview of the technologies used to build Meeting Mojo.
+This section provides an overview of the technologies used to build Salesy AI.
 It is intended for internal developers.

 -   **Frontend:** React, TypeScript, Vite, Tailwind CSS
 -   **Real-time STT Backend:** Python, WebSockets, `RealtimeSTT`, `faster-whisper`